-Medusa Coloring is used extensively in Sysudoku Advanced, with clusters being identified early and often being the climax of the solution path.
-One color comes into conflict with itself and the opposing color is recognized as true.
-Segments of a cluster’s slink network often provides shortcut AIC in other elimination or confirming methods.
+Medusa Coloring is used extensively in Sysudoku, with clusters being identified early and often bringing a wrap, when one color comes into conflict with itself and the opposing color is recognized as true.
+Segments of A cluster’s slink network often provides shortcut links in other elimination or confirming methods.

 Coloring clusters can be used in trials, but when they are, it is because all regular systematic methods have failed.
-Lite coloring is a way to extend coloring when one or more clusters are developed, but a trial is contemplated.
+Lite coloring is a way to extend coloring when one or more clusters are developed, but progress toward a wrap is delayed.

 The idea of lite coloring is to identify candidates able to act as candidates of a color, not because they are within the cluster, but because they will become that color when it becomes known to be true.
 We use the term color lite, defined by

-Such a candidate can participate in a coloring trap or bridge, before that knowledge is gained, because the trap or bridge depends only on the knowledge that one of the two opposing colors of the cluster is true.
-The concept begs for a clear illustration, which will follow, but first let me credit Sysudoku reader Dov Mittelman with the lite coloring idea, and claim that to my knowledge, it is original with Dov, and by way of announcement, Sysudoku.
+Such a candidate can participate in a coloring trap or bridge, or merge of clusters, before that knowledge is gained, because the trap or bridge depends only on the knowledge that one of the two opposing colors of the cluster is true.

-The full Sysudoku solution path is in the post, Lite Coloring in a Red Russel Special, of January 5, 2021.
+Our first example of lite coloring is from the post, Lite Coloring in a Red Russel Special, of January 5, 2021.
 The Red Russel Special is my title for the puzzle submitted to the now defunct Players forum, now replaced by the EnjoySudoku forum, by “Red” Russel, and highlighted in 2020.
 Besides the full debut of Lite Coloring the Red Russel Special also illustrates four X-wings in line marking, and a beautiful hidden quad.

 Lite Color Marking